 Reviewer #1 (Comments for the Author): The manuscript "Multi-omic 1 Signatures of Host Response Associated with Presence, Type, and Outcome of Enterococcal Bacteremia" addresses an important scientific question.
 It presents several interesting results.
 However, there are some flaws in analytical methodology which have to be addressed to ensure which results and more importantly which conclusions are well supported.

-We are deeply grateful to the reviewer for their invaluable feedback, particularly their insightful comments on the analytical methodology.
-These comments were incorporated into a significantly revised version of our manuscript.
+We are deeply grateful to the reviewer for their invaluable feedback, particularly the insightful comments on the analytical methodology.
+These comments have been incorporated into a significantly revised version of our manuscript.
 Below, we respond to each comment in detail.

 Major comments